- Download our Moving to Melbourne Guide (PDF)

 Government schools in Melbourne

-Any child in Melbourne may attend a public school, regardless of their parent's visa status.
-However, the parent's visa status is likely to affect the fees associated with doing so.
-It is best for expat parents to consult with Victoria's Department of Education and Training to find out whether they will need to pay fees and if so, what the amount will be.
+Public schools in Melbourne are open to any child regardless of their parents' visa status.
+Education is free for citizens and residents, but non-residents may be required to pay tuition fees.
+It is best for expat parents to consult with Victoria's Department of Education and Training to find out whether they will need to pay fees and how much.

-Residential areas are divided into different "zones", and where one lives will determine which schooling zone they belong to.
-These zones are strict and an expats inclusion in a zone may come down to which side of the road they live on.
-It is possible to attend a school outside of the assigned zone but only if that school has space available, which may not be the case in the more acclaimed government schools in Melbourne.
+Certain residential zones belong to specific catchment areas in Australia.
+The division of these areas is strict and an expat's inclusion in an area may come down to which side of the road they live on.
+It is possible to attend a school outside of an assigned area, but only if that school has space available.
 For this reason, it is often best to base accommodation on desired school zones.
 Information on catchment zones is available on the official website.

-Most of Melbourne's private schools are Catholic schools, commonly referred to as ‘private schools’.
-Although Catholic students from the local area around the school are given preference, non-Catholic students may be admitted if there is space.
+Most of Melbourne's non-government schools are Catholic schools, commonly referred to as ‘private schools’.
+Although Catholic students from the area around the school are given preference, non-Catholic students may be admitted if there is space.

 International schools in Melbourne

-With just a handful of international schools available in Melbourne, parents who want their children to continue studying their home curriculum may be out of luck.
-Most of the city's international schools offer the International Baccalaureate (IB).
-However, the fact that the IB is a standard international programme can make this an ideal solution for expat parents who move around a lot.
+With just a handful of international schools available in Melbourne, many parents who want their children to continue studying their home curriculum may be out of luck.
+Most of the city's international schools offer the International Baccalaureate (IB) – a standard international programme – which means these schools are an ideal solution for expat parents who move around a lot.
 Among the international schools are a few Specialist Language schools, which include Greek, Japanese, German and French schools.

-Melbourne's international schools offer a high quality of education but this comes at a price; their fees are typically well above those of local schools.
-In some cases, parents may be able to negotiate an education allowance with their employer as part of a relocation package.
+Melbourne's international schools offer high-quality education at high prices, but in some cases, parents may be able to negotiate an education allowance with their employers.
 This kind of financial support can be very helpful, although parents should keep in mind that there may be additional expenses above and beyond school fees, such as for uniforms and textbooks.